 NSCI:5365 Seminar: Neuropsychology and Neurosciencearr.

 Neurobiology from molecular/cellular to systems levels, including cell biology of the neuron; membrane electrophysiology; synaptic transmission and plasticity, functional neuroanatomy, peripheral and CNS sensory systems, peripheral and CNS motor systems, autonomic systems, emotion, memory, sleep, language, attention and cognition, neuronal development.
 Same as BIOL:5653, PSY:5203.

 Neural induction and nervous system patterning; neurogenesis, axon, and dendrite outgrowth and targeting; synapse formation, specificity, refinement; mechanisms of neuronal cell death; myelination; neural stem cells; introduction to cellular, molecular, and genetic techniques in studies of neural development.
 Prerequisites: BIOL:5653.
 Same as BIOL:5753.

 NSCI:6209 Steroid Receptor Signaling1 s.h.

 Structure-function relationship and genomic and nongenomic actions of the steroid hormone receptor family; basis for actions of novel new ligands on these receptors.
-Offered spring semesters.
+Offered spring semesters of even years.
 Same as MPB:6209, PCOL:6209.

 NSCI:6240 Topics in Cognitive Neuroscience1-3 s.h.